Gogistics/prj-envoy-v1/README.md

 # Once the testnig has been completed, remove the container by the following command
 $ docker rm -f atai_envoy_service_api_v1
-# \3. test the API app from outside the container (optional
+# \3. test the API app from outside the container

 # 4. build all required Docker images
 $ bazel build --platforms=@io_bazel_rules_go//go/toolchain:linux_amd64 //databases:all